hashedvalue/WebCrawler/README.md

 # Web Crawler

 ### Purpose
 Provided software crawls given starting http or https url and provides a summary of found links afterwards.
-Links are divided into 3 groups:
+Links are divided into 4 groups:
 - internal links: links which are in the same domain as starting link or in its subdomain
 - external links: links in other domains
+- internal static links: links to static content related to starting link
-- static links: links to static content
+- external static links: links to static content not related to starting link

 ### Build
 Provided software uses maven with assembly plugin for build.
 To create a fat 'all-in-one' jar similar to the one in docker/ subdirectory please run: